Jona-Han/Secretprog/README.md

 - Hi, I'm Jonathan Han
-- I’m currently a computer science student at the University of British Columbia
+- I’m currently a computer science student at the University of British Columbia.
+I am in the accelerated integrated computer science degree program.